Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-The concept of tree decomposition is illustrated in Figure \ref{fig: tree decomp}.
+The concept of tree decomposition is illustrated in Figure \ref{fig: tree decomp}. \\

-\begin{definition}[treewidth] The two following definitions of the treewidth derived respectively from the notion of induce graph and from that of tree decomposition are equivalent (but this is not trivial to establish): \begin{itemize} \item The treewidth $\TW_\pi(G)$ of a graph $G$ for the ordering $\pi$ is the maximum number of outgoing edges of a vertex in the induced graph $G^{ind}_\pi$.
-The treewidth $\TW(G)$ of a graph $G$ is the minimum treewidth over all possible orderings $\pi$. \item The width of a tree decomposition $(\mathcal{C},E_T)$ is the size of the largest $C_i\in \mathcal{C}$. and the treewidth $\TW(G)$ of a graph is the minimum width among all its tree decompositions. \end{itemize}
+\begin{definition}[treewidth] The two following definitions of the treewidth derived respectively from the notion of induced graph, and from that of tree decomposition are equivalent: \begin{itemize} \item The treewidth $\TW_\pi(G)$ of a graph $G$ for the ordering $\pi$ is the maximum number of outgoing edges of a vertex in the induced graph $G^{ind}_\pi$.
+The treewidth $\TW(G)$ of a graph $G$ is the minimum treewidth over all possible orderings $\pi$. \item The width of a tree decomposition $(\mathcal{C},E_T)$ is the size of the largest $C_i\in \mathcal{C}$ minus 1, and the treewidth $\TW(G)$ of a graph is the minimum width among all its tree decompositions. \end{itemize}